How Nitro's Deployment Adapters Work — and Why Litro Gets Them for Free

 [site]

-bucket = "./dist/server/public"
+bucket = "<asset-dir-printed-by-nitro>"

 Static assets are served by the Worker via KV bindings — Nitro generates the necessary asset manifest automatically.
+Always copy the main and bucket values from the build output rather than hardcoding them; the layout under dist/server/ is owned by Nitro and may evolve.

 Coolify and Self-Hosted Node.js